-Hopes that in-person schooling could resume for students across the state in the fall have not come to fruition, as schools continues to grapple with community spread of the coronavirus.
+Hopes that in-person schooling could fully resume for students across the state in the fall have not come to fruition, as schools continues to grapple with community spread of the coronavirus.
 Now in 2021, with many school districts still not returned to fully in-person instruction, the need for continued online schooling still presents tremendous challenges in providing equal access to all.

 Meanwhile, as school resumed in September, ELC prepared an equity checklist to help ensure that all students and families across the state are being provided equal access to quality education.
 The disparities we saw when schools shifted from in-person to online instruction in the spring cannot be allowed to continue.